boolxy/trendyol/README.md

-# Trendyol Client Lib
+# Trendyol PHP Client

+Trendyol is the largest and fastest growing mobile commerce company in Turkey and in the MENA region.

-The easiest way for using Trendyol APIs in PHP
+This library is the easiest way for using Trendyol API services in PHP

+Services:

+1. Product Service
+2. Order Service
+3. Claim Service (coming soon)
+4. Settlement Service (coming soon)

 ## Installation